 Like us on facebook

-Lets talk about engines, specifically Aston Martin Feltham Era engines, 1950 to 1959.
+Lets talk about engines, specifically Aston Martin Feltham Era engines, 1950 to 1959, but we also rebuild Newport Pagnell 6 cyl & V8 engines

-Why would you bring an engine to me ?
+Why would you bring an engine to me for remanufacture (rather than just a rebuild as other Specialists do)

 Four Ashes have been rebuilding the Aston Martin DB2 to MkIII engines for over 50 years now, (DB4 to DBS 6 cylinder & DBS/ AM V8 engines for a little less, see bottom of page) The 1st being for Michael Moss's 1st DB2 RBW in the mid 60s, the engines early on were largely rebuilt to the Workshop manual, however as we learn't we adopted our own techniques, learning a lot over the years on how to build these engines correctly, this is still being refined today as we strive further for perfection.